google-research/falken/environments/unity/nega_falken/Readme.md

 - In the Arena gameobject, you have a list of current players.
 Increase the number of players and set a reference to the player you created.

-Note: You can add FalkenPlayers and Players.
+Note: You can add NegaFalkenPlayers and Players.
 The first one will feed the Falken brain while the other will be ignored.